CallumDenby/aws-utils/readme.md

 > WIP

-# AWS Tools
+# AWS Utils

-A collection of tools for awkward operations within AWS
+A collection of utilities for awkward operations within AWS